Risk and Risk Management

-Our ability to prevent and manage risks is crucial for effective governance and control, and thus also for the Company’s opportunities to generate profitability and value.
-A key prerequisite for being able to manage risk in a balanced way, the risks must first be identified, analysed, reported and reviewed.
+Our ability to prevent and manage risks is crucial for effective governance and control, and thus also for the company’s opportunities to generate profitability and value.
+A key prerequisite for being able to manage risks in a balanced way, the risks must first be identified, reported, analysed and reviewed.
 In recent years, we have worked purposefully to strengthen both the organisation and the risk management process.

 Intrum’s risk framework

-We continuously strive to identify, mitigate and monitor the risks to which the Group is or may be exposed.
-Good internal control is important, as is a functioning and effective risk framework.
+Intrum continuously works to identify, assess, mitigate and monitor the risks to which the Group is or may be exposed.
+Good internal controls are important, as is a functioning and effective risk framework.

 Intrum’s risk strategy details the management and assessment of the risks to which its operations are, or may be, exposed.
 The strategy comprises:

-- clear and documented internal procedures and control,
+- clear and documented internal procedures and controls,

 - an appropriate organisational structure with clearly defined and documented roles and authorisations,